 New Postgraduate Research Students

-Attendance at this session is obligatory for new students, if they have not previously attended the orientation Q&A in September 2020.
+Attendance at this session is obligatory for new students, if they have not previously attended the orientation Q&A in September or October 2020.

 New students should contact their Supervisor for details on admission, registration and scholarship set-up.

 Registration information is sent by e-mail to all new students who accept their offer, with details provided at: www.nuigalway.ie/registration/reghelp_home.html/newstudentpostgrad